-FY 2019 Accrual and Deferral Process
+FY 2020 Accrual and Deferral Process

 Accrual and Deferral Process and Timeline

-The handling of prepaid expense deferrals and expense accruals will be consistent with the last three fiscal years.
+The handling of prepaid expense deferrals and expense accruals will be consistent with the last four fiscal years.
 General Accounting processes all prepaid expense deferrals and accruals for all of Drexel University and its subsidiaries, except for Drexel University Online (DUO).
 Accruals and deferrals for DUO will be handled by DUO Finance.

 Drexel University accrues prepaid expenses based on a minimum invoice threshold of $25,000.
 The Academy of Natural Sciences and DUO utilize a minimum invoice threshold of $5,000 for deferring prepaid expenses.
 To be considered for a prepaid deferral entry, the expense must exceed the appropriate threshold and the period in which the expense benefits must cross over a fiscal year.
 The amount of the prepaid expense deferral will be equal to the portion that benefits the future fiscal year.
 The prepaid amount will be credited to your current expenses, then charged to the subsequent fiscal year in July or August of that year.
 If an expenditure falls below the thresholds for the respective entities, it will be fully expensed when paid.